j0617johnny/INDE577_final_report/Supervised_learning/Linear_Regression/README.md

 ## Tuning Hyperparameters in Linear Regression

-Hyperparameters in linear regression include the learning rate (\(\alpha\)) for gradient descent and the regularization parameter $\lambda\$ for regularization techniques such as Lasso and Ridge regression.
+Hyperparameters in linear regression include the learning rate ＄\alpha\＄ for gradient descent and the regularization parameter $\lambda\$ for regularization techniques such as Lasso and Ridge regression.
 Hyperparameter tuning involves selecting optimal values for these parameters to improve model performance and prevent overfitting.